RofiProfi/rofiprofi.github.io/README.md

 6. Enjoy :)

-College project webapp named Kozmolend.
+College project - webapp named Kozmolend.
 Webapp includes:
-•	Login and registration page
+1. Login and registration page
-•	Home page with the products
+2. Home page with the products
-•	Cart page in which a customer can delete one product or all products from the cart, edit quantity of the products in the cart and proceed to check page.
+3. Cart page in which a customer can delete one product or all products from the cart, edit quantity of the products in the cart and proceed to check page.
-•	Check page
+4. Check page
-•	Admin home page in which the admin can CRUD customer's orders, products, categories & users.
+5. Admin home page in which the admin can CRUD customer's orders, products, categories & users.
 Back-end and design of database done by me.
 Front-end of the project did colleague of mine.
-Note: Project is almost completed but there should be added some triggers for better funcionality of database. :)

 Screenshots of webapp:
 Login and registration page: